fossabot/fuzzify-pashto/README.md

 ### fuzzifyPashto.es2018IsSupported()

-A convienience function to test is the current platform supports [lookbehind assertions](https://v8.dev/blog/regexp-lookbehind-assertions) as per es2018.
+A convienience function to test if the current platform supports [lookbehind assertions](https://v8.dev/blog/regexp-lookbehind-assertions) as per es2018.

 Returns `true` if lookbehind assertions are supported, and `false` if they are not.